changyiZ/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image3]

 The difference between the original data set and the augmented data set is the following ...
+![alt text][image10]

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-I use the same architecture from the LeNet Lab [LeNet](https://github.com/udacity/CarND-LeNet-Lab/blob/master/LeNet-Lab-Solution.ipynb)
+At first, I used the same architecture from the LeNet Lab solution [LeNet](https://github.com/udacity/CarND-LeNet-Lab/blob/master/LeNet-Lab-Solution.ipynb)
 ![alt text][image9]
+But it seemed that the accuracy was hard to meet the least requirement(around 0.9).
+So I decided to make a little change on it, adapted from Sermanet/LeCunn traffic sign classification journal article.
+![alt text][image13]

 My final model consisted of the following layers: